-Prerequisite: Principles of Health Science, Biology, up to date on shots (provide a current shot recorder, undergo a background check and have work documentation)

-Co-requisite: Health Science Theory
+Prerequisite: Biology, up to date on shots (provide a current shot record, undergo a background check and have work documentation) Co-requisite: Health Science Theory

-Health Informatics (HLTHINF) Medical and Billing Coding★
+Health Informatics (HLTHINF)★

 The Health Informatics course is designed to provide knowledge of one of the fastest growing areas in both academic and professional fields.
 The large gap between state of the art computer technologies and the state of affairs in health care information technology has generated demand for information and health professionals who can effectively design, develop, and use technologies such as electronic medical records, patient monitoring systems, and digital libraries, while managing the vast amount of data generated by these systems.
 Upon completion of this course, the students qualify to sit for the national certification exam through NCCT Inc. for the National Certified Insurance Coding Specialist (NCICS).